ivycat/spurs/README.md

     $atts['href'] = ! empty( $item->url ) ? $item->url : '';
     ```

-7. In order to parent menu clickable add below code into your javascript.
+7. By default parent menu is not clickable.
+To make it clickable add below code into `./src/js/custom-javascript.js` file.

+    ```
-    `$(".navbar .dropdown > a").click(function () { location.href = this.href; });`
+    $(".navbar .dropdown > a").click(function () { location.href = this.href; });
+    ```

-8. For the single post class of wrapper check `template-tags.php` file.
+8.  `spurs_content_classes()` is responsible for the single post classes.
+You can find this function in `./inc/template-tags.php` file.
-9. For Page structure - look into `wrapper.php` and `inc/theme-wrapper.php`
-10. For Sidebar check customizer theme settings panel and page template.
+9.  `./wrapper.php` file is responsible for page structure.
+10. `./inc/theme-wrapper.php` file is responsible for templating.
+11. Sidebar settings option is available in `customizer -> theme settings panel`.
+Page template also responsible for the same.
+Both options needs to be same to work.
-11. Pagination options is also available inside customizer panel.
+12. Pagination options is also available inside `customizer -> theme settings panel`.
-12. If you wants to add any image in the theme, you can put that inside `images` folder in project root directory.
+13. Image can be kept inside `./images/` folder.
+You can add image reference in your code from this folder.
-13. To change the content width edit `theme.json` file in `layout` key. `contentSize` value is for default size of container and `wideSize` value is for wide width option.
+14. To change the content width edit `./theme.json` file in `layout` key. `contentSize` value is for default size of container and `wideSize` value is for wide width option.

 ## Installation